TechAtNYU/Resources/README.md

 We've broken down the sections into different places.

-    "Entrepreneurship": Resources on Entrepreneurship,
+- "Entrepreneurship": Resources on Entrepreneurship,
-    "Languages": Programming language guides,
+- "Languages": Programming language guides,
-    "Mobile": Mobile development guides,
+- "Mobile": Mobile development guides,
-    "Utilities": Guides for utilities,
+- "Utilities": Guides for utilities,
-    "Tech@NYU": Our mission.
+- "Tech@NYU": Our mission.

 The structure of our Language, Mobile, and Utilities resources are divided into different text files.
 Here is the hierarchy of our structure:

 - README.md: Gives you the basic information about the language, and updates on different versions
-    - Start.md: The start file will contain links that will help you start learning about the topic - this will usually cover the syntax.
+	- Start: The start section will contain links that will help you start learning about the topic - this will usually cover the syntax.
-    - Novice.md: This are more advanced links for the language.
+	- Novice: This are more advanced links for the language.
 This will cover more of the advanced syntax features of the language.
-    - Advance.md: This will cover things that are specific to the specific language, and things it doesn't share with other languages.
+	- Advance: This will cover things that are specific to the specific language, and things it doesn't share with other languages.
-    - /Examples: For some of the languages we'll be providing some basic code you can go through, or examples of some of the libraries you can use.
+- Examples: For some of the languages we'll be providing some basic code you can go through, or examples of some of the libraries you can use.
-    - /[Framework_Name]: There will be different frameworks within the folder itself.
+- [Framework_Name]: There will be different frameworks within the folder itself.
 For example, Ruby on Rails is a framework on Ruby.

 Contribution
 -------------------